danfuzz/blur/docs/philosophy.md

 * The rule execution semantics of Make is broken:

   * There is no structure to variables, nor to the results of calling macros / functions.
-Everything is just a string.
+Every variable is just a string, and every "function call" is just a string substitution.
 Things that apparently work on lists (e.g. lists of file names) in fact work on strings, with spaces taken to be the list element separator.
 This is why much of the built-in functionality can't handle file names with